 Russia is in trouble; and its economy is in dead crisis.
-According to many commentators, the country is facing its biggest test since "the collapse of communism".
-By the end of June, the Russian stock-market had dramatically fallen; and, at one point, the MT50 index of the top 50 companies was down 37 percent over the previous month.
-Yeltsin was forced to raise interest rates to 150 percent, in an attempt to stop speculators from transferring their roubles into American dollars.
+According to many commentators, the country is facing its biggest test since the collapse of communism.
+By the end of June, the Russian stock-market had dramatically fallen; and, at one point, the MT5O index of the top 50 companies was down 37 percent over the previous month.
+Yeltsin was forced to raise interest rates to I50 percent, in an attempt to stop speculators from transferring their roubles into American dollars.

 The former Soviet Union, of which the Russian Federation was the central core, has indeed collapsed.
 The former border republics, such as the Baltic States, Belarus, Ukraine and Kazakhstan have all become independent or at least quasi-independent of Moscow; and, in the main, no longer supply Russia with many of its raw materials at less-than-cost.
 The so-called Commonwealth of the former Soviet Union is a farce.
 Russia is largely dependent on loans from the International Monetary Fund.

 However, what collapsed was not communism (or socialism), but a Russian-dominated empire, misnamed the Union of Soviet Socialist Republics, ruled by a one-party dictatorship and an economy which was over 90 percent state-controlled and owned: a bureaucratic state capitalism in which a relatively small elite (the apparatchiks) creamed off the surplus wealth produced by the workers and peasants of the country.
-The Soviet empire, and economy, collapsed due to a number of factors: state-run capitalism in the Soviet Union was grossly inefficient and had outlived its usefulness; the Soviet state could no longer carry the weight of the cost of enormous military expenditure, and large sections of the population were no longer prepared to support, or even tacitly accept, a one-party form of government.
-Moreover, nationalist movements in such areas as the Baltic states and Western Ukraine had become increasingly bold and active.
+The Soviet empire, and economy, collapsed due to a number of factors: state-run capitalism in the Soviet Union was grossly inefficient and had outlived its usefulness; the Soviet state could no longer carry the weight of the cost of enormous military expenditure, and large sections of the population were no longer prepared to support, or even tacitly accept, a one party form of government.
+Moreover, nationalist movements in such areas a the Baltic states and Western Ukraine, had become increasingly bold an active.

 The change has not, however, benefited the Russian working class or peasantry.
 Far from it.
-Throughout the existence of the Soviet Union, they had existed in poverty and degradation, particularly during the first 50 years of the "primitive accumulation" of state capital; and, throughout the period of the collectivisation and "liquidation of the kulaks", and the purges of the 1930s, together with the forced labour of the Gulag, life for the majority had been insecure and brutal.
+Throughout the existence of the Soviet Union, they had existed in poverty and degradation particularly during the first 50 years ~ the “primitive accumulation” of state capital; and, throughout the period a the collectivisation and “liquidation of the kulaks’, and the purges of the 1930s, together with the forced labour of the Gulag, life for the majority had been insecure and brutal.

-But at least, throughout much of the Soviet era, Russian wage-slaves regularly received their monthly wages and, although unemployment always existed to some extent throughout the Soviet period (but denied by so-called Communists), today many Russian workers, still creating surplus value for their new masters, have not been paid for months-"either because the company has no funds available or they have been allocated elsewhere.
-Last month, coal-miners who had not been paid for up to 10 months blockaded the Trans-Siberian Railway" (Guardian, 16 June).
+But at least, throughout much of the Soviet era, Russian wage-slaves regularly received their monthly wages and although unemployment always existed to some extent throughout the Soviet period (but denied by so-called Communists), today many Russian workers, still creating surplus value for their new masters, have not been paid for months – “either because the company has no funds available or the have been allocated elsewhere.
+Last month coal-miners who had not been paid for up to 10 months blockaded the Trans-Siberian Railway” (Guardian, 16 June).

 Other workers, including coal-miners in Southern Russia, have gone on strike, although this has been of little use to them: they still were not paid.
 The only way in which many unpaid workers have been able to exist is by growing food on small plots of land and gardens.
 Unemployment is rife, and the actual number unknown.